Blosc/c-blosc/hdf5/README.rst

 * Configure and build c-blosc using the debug configuration.
 Ensure that CMake uses the installed release-configuration HDF5.

-* You may need to copy hdf5.dll to the filter's binary directory if the HDF5 bin directory is not in your PATH.
+* You may need to copy hdf5.dll and the msvc*.dll libraries to the filter's binary directory if the HDF5 bin directory is not in your PATH.

 * At this point, HDF5 will be using the release C run-time and c-blosc will be using the debug C run-time.
 You can confirm this using the Visual Studio tool 'dumpbin /imports'.